 OSH Self-Certification Form for District and State Offices

-The Congressional Accountability Act (CAA) applies provisions of the Occupational Safety and Health Act (OSHAct) to the legislative branch.
-The OSHAct requires that workplaces be free from recognized hazards that might cause death or serious injury.
+The Congressional Accountability Act (CAA) applies provisions of the Occupational Safety and Health Act (OSH Act) to the legislative branch.
+The OSH Act requires that workplaces be free from recognized hazards that might cause death or serious injury.

 The Office of Congressional Workplace Rights (OCWR) presents Safety Recognition Awards to those Members of Congress who presented a hazard-free workplace on the date of the OCWR inspection and completed a brief self-certification form regarding basic safety measures for all of their additional district or state offices.
 The self-certification is voluntary and not required by the CAA.